El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 The chief of staff's in charge of the West Wing.

-And if there's any liaison to do, I just love this.
+And if there's any liaison to do it, I just love this.

 I want to go back.

-Want to go back the first hour, and not going to play the soundbites, but uh CNN did a whole story last night on right wing rage.
+I'm not going to play the soundbites, but the CNN did a whole story last night on right-wing rage aimed at me for my criticism of Emmanuel as choice.

 There was no rage in the soundbite that they played, but this is what the left does.